Here is what you need to know about the wonderful Galapagos islands

 Flights into the Galapagos arrive on the island of Santa Cruz, the most developed of all.
 Here, you’ll find a smattering of accommodation if you wish to chill for a day before boarding your boat.
 From Santa Cruz, boats depart on what are mostly only two itineraries: 8 and 12 day cruises.

 On an 8-day cruise, you can expect to visit one section.
 On a 12-day, you can cruise to both in a figure-of-8 itinerary.
-Here’s a map to show you what we mean.
-As you can see, Santa Cruz is a convenient base for Galapagos cruises, offering you access to both the northern and southern cluster of islands.
+Santa Cruz is a convenient base for Galapagos cruises, offering you access to both the northern and southern cluster of islands.

 No matter your budget, time-restraint and travel style, you will find a Galapagos cruise that ticks all your boxes.
 Cruise prices can range widely depending on the time of year you visit, the boat and itinerary you choose and how far in advance you book.
 If you’re lucky enough to bag an early-bird sale, you could be sailing the waters of the Galapagos for as little as AU3000.
 Considering the (food & activity) inclusions of a cruise and the spectacular, once-in-a-lifetime travel experience you’re bound to have, the Galapagos still remain as they have always been: an incredible value for money travel destination.